 Minnesota State Record Dogfish

 When you go fishing, you probably don’t think of a dogfish as a state record fish.
 You may even throw your larger ones back to shore without thinking about registering them.
-While catching a dogfish is not necessarily a proud moment, it is important to document your catch in order to be recognized for your efforts.
+While catching a Minnesota dogfish is not necessarily a proud moment, it is important to document your catch to be recognized for your efforts.

 The largest dogfish ever caught is an 11-pound ten-ounce specimen caught by French angler Jacques Andre in 2002.
 The record is listed in the International Game Fish Association, the governing body of fish records.
 This is over the maximum size for the species and an official all-tackle record.